margarettomio/portfolio/README.md

 "C#" - a folder where C# programming skills

-"Python" - a folder where little program
+"Python" - a folder where small programs

 "SQL" - a folder where a few of requests